adobrzyc/CV/resume.md

 ### 03.2021 - till now - Senior .NET Developer - one of the biggest European e-commerce company
 Working on highly loaded products in a supply chain area.

-*Modulor monolith (SOA), .NET Core 3+, .NET 6.0, PostgreSQL, CQRS, DDD, Dapper, RabbitMq, Kafka, GIT, REST, GitLab, Docker, Jira, Rancher, Scrum*
+*Modular monolith (SOA), .NET Core 3+, .NET 6.0, PostgreSQL, CQRS, DDD, Dapper, RabbitMq, Kafka, GIT, REST, GitLab, Docker, Jira, Rancher, Scrum*

 ### 06.2018 - 09.2020 - Senior .NET Developer (core team member) - PGE Systemy S.A.
 As a member of the core team, I had the possibility to design architecture and core functionalities for the application, developed by dozens of teams and almost a hundred developers.